 We have concentrated our research and development efforts to date on a limited number of drug or biologic candidates based on our ETB therapeutic platform and identifying our initial targeted disease indications.
 We have invested substantially all of our efforts and financial resources to identify, acquire and develop our portfolio of drug or biologic candidates.
 Our future success is dependent on our ability to successfully further develop, obtain regulatory approval for, and commercialize one or more drug or biologic candidates.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a drug or biologic candidate.
-Our ETB candidate, MT-6402, is currently being tested in a Phase I study in relapsed/refractory patients with PD-1/PD-L1 expressing tumors, which began dosing patients in the third quarter of 2021.
+Our ETB candidate, MT-6402, is currently being tested in a Phase I study in relapsed/refractory patients with PD-L1 expressing tumors, which began dosing patients in the third quarter of 2021.
 Our ETB candidate, MT-5111, is currently being tested in a Phase I study, which began dosing patients in the fourth quarter of 2019.
-Our CD38-targeted ETB, MT-0169, initially developed in collaboration with Takeda under the name TAK-169, is also being tested in a Phase I study, which began dosing patients in the first quarter of 2020 althought was paused in March 2020 due to COVID-19 and was re-initiated during the fourth quarter of 2020.
-The revised protocol for the ongoing Phase I study for MT-0169 in relapsed/refractory multiple myeloma and non-Hodgkins lymphoma is now open and will explore a lower dose of MT-0169 to reduce the risk of adverse events observed at the initial dose and to enable patients to continue MT-0169 therapy for a longer duration that may drive tumor benefit.
-The remainder of our drug or biologic candidates, including MT-8421, are in preclinical development.
+Our CD38-targeteŒTB, MT-0169, is also being tested in a Phase I study, which began dosing patients in the first quarter of 2020 although it was paused in March 2020 due to COVID-19 and was re-initiated during the fourth quarter of 2020.
+The revised protocol for the ongoing Phase I study for MT-0169 in relapsed/refractory multiple myeloma and non-Hodgkins lymphoma began dosing patients in July 2022, continues to recruit patients and explores the lower dose of MT-0169 at 5 mcg/kg to reduce the risk of adverse events observed at the initial dose and to enable patients to continue MT-0169 therapy for a longer duration that may drive tumor benefit.
+The remainder of our drug or biologic candidates, including our CTLA-4 targeted ETB, MT-8421, are in preclinical development.
 There can be no assurance that we will not experience problems or delays in developing our drug or biologic candidates and that such problems or delays will not cause unanticipated costs, or that any such development problems can be solved.
 Additionally, not all of our clinical and preclinical data to date have been validated and we have no way of knowing if after validation our clinical trial data will be complete and consistent.
 There can be no assurance that the data that we develop for our drug or biologic candidates in our planned indications will be sufficient to obtain regulatory approval.